roman-milk/roman-milk.github.io/fit-vs-fat.md

  "Now, Shannon mentioned that you would be charging double for when I attend.
 I'm assuming that's still the case?"
 I asked.
 Alexis reached over and put her hand on my arm with an awkward amount of familiarity for someone I'd just met.

  "Of course not.
 She must have misunderstood me.
 There won't be any extra charge," Alexis said with a giggle, "You're just supporting your wife...the only extra cost is your gym membership.
 Didn't she tell you?"
-Report_Story #4